techidaily/site-android-transfer/source/_posts/tips-of-transferring-messages-from-tecno-spark-20-pro-to-iphone-1415-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![how to transfer from Tecno Spark 20 Pro to Other Android Devices -Bluetooth](https://images.wondershare.com/drfone/article/2017/11/android-android-002.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/pejPLJBLmXw?si=WD97jA3doqbMCkCX" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This one is the best to transfer the data such as photos, videos, songs, and other files.
 You have to discover the Tecno Spark 20 Pro device and connect them through the wireless Bluetooth exchange data method.
 Allow your destination device to detect its presence and attempt to establish the connection between them.
 Once both devices are paired with Bluetooth, exchange the data, which include files, songs, ringtones, photos and videos.
 Note that Bluetooth can’t transfer text messages, contacts, call history or Apps.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/poI1NQxHfjc?si=ZLG0wziYcTKIKwL5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4.
 Tips about how to transfer from Tecno Spark 20 Pro to Other Android Devices

 When you have bought a new device, then certainly there is a need to transfer your data such as Contacts, SMS, Photos, Music, Apps, and more other documents using different methods.
 Your device data can also be transferred from Android smartphones to iPhone and vice versa.
 If you need to have a fast and easy way to transfer the data, you can try with Dr.Fone - Phone Transfer.
 Here we also have a list of a few different ways which can be used easily without any restrictions.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/zXUt81WsQpI?si=W3DKIAsa2-qbGadJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/cDNwgyE0nbY?si=3k_WBhpIw3WudJot" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Transfer Contacts from Tecno Spark 20 Pro to Other Android Devices